v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 # In development for Microsoft Intune - October 2019

-To assist in your readiness and planning, this page lists Intune UI updates and features that are in development but not yet released.
-In addition:
+To help in your readiness and planning, this page lists Intune UI updates and features that are in development but not yet released.
+In addition to this information on this page:

-- If we anticipate that you'll need to take action before a change, we’ll publish a complementary Office Message Center post.
+- If we anticipate that you'll need to take action before a change, we'll publish a complementary Office Message Center post.
-- When a feature is launched in production, either as a preview or generally available, the feature description will move off this page and onto the [What's New page](whats-new.md).
+- When a feature is launched in production, whether it's a preview or generally available, the feature description will move off this page and onto the [What's New page](whats-new.md).
 - This page and the [What's New page](whats-new.md) are updated periodically.
 Check back for additional updates.
-- Refer to the [M365 roadmap](https://www.microsoft.com/microsoft-365/roadmap?rtc=2&filters=EMS) for strategic deliverables and timelines.
+- Refer to the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap?rtc=2&filters=EMS) for strategic deliverables and timelines.

-> [!Note]
+> [!NOTE]
-> These items reflect Microsoft’s current expectations about Intune capabilities coming in a future release.
-Dates and individual features may change.
-Not all items in development have a feature description on this page.
+> This page reflects our current expectations about upcoming Intune capabilities in a future release.
+Dates and individual features might change.
+This page doesn't describe all features in development.

-**RSS feed**: Get notified when this page is updated by copying and pasting the following URL into your feed reader: `https://docs.microsoft.com/api/search/rss?search=%22in+development+-+microsoft+intune%22&locale=en-us`
+**RSS feed**: Find out when this page is updated by copying and pasting the following URL into your feed reader: `https://docs.microsoft.com/api/search/rss?search=%22in+development+-+microsoft+intune%22&locale=en-us`

 <!--
 ## What's coming to Intune in the Azure portal